isomerpages/enterprisesg-sac-old/_services/0b-certification-body.md

 {:.footnote}
 Note:
+(1) AF MD: IAF Mandatory Documents
+(2) Please see Annex 1 for the list of above-mentioned standards.

+> Note:
-1. AF MD: IAF Mandatory Documents
+> (1) AF MD: IAF Mandatory Documents
-2. Please see Annex 1 for the list of above-mentioned standards.
+> (2) Please see Annex 1 for the list of above-mentioned standards.

 #### (II) Product Certification Body